Understanding a Chiropractor’s Salary: The Story Behind the Numbers

 A professional path with the potential for a lot of freedom

-Foshang says that with your own chiropractic practice, you have considerable freedom to shape your own schedule, choose your office location, and create the kind of work environment you may have always dreamed of.
+Foshang says that with your own chiropractic practice, you have considerable freedom to shape your own daily schedule, work fewer days a week, choose your office location, and create the kind of work environment you may have always dreamed of.

 Here are some examples:

 - Create a multidisciplinary integrative clinic by offering massage, acupuncturist, medical, or nutritional consulting to your practice.

 - Develop an expertise that allows you to focus on a specific patient population such as children, expectant moms, the elderly, or athletes, to name just a few possibilities.

 - Add services like health coaching or rehabilitation expertise.